Ski & Snow Sports Archives Introduction

-The Utah Ski and Snowboard Archives is housed in the Special Collections Department at the J. Willard Marriott Library of the University of Utah.
+The Ski & Snow Sports Archives is housed in the Special Collections Department at the J. Willard Marriott Library of the University of Utah.
 It was created in 1989 to preserve a comprehensive history of skiing and other winter sports in Utah and the Intermountain region.
 That year, the S. J. & J. E. Quinney Foundation recognized the importance of the project and provided critical seed money.
 In 1993, the Ski Archives were incorporated into the newly established Joe Quinney Recreation Archives, which also contain material on river running, hiking clubs, mountaineering, climbing, and other outdoor activities.
-Future additions of material and development of the Utah Ski Archives will continue to strengthen its importance as a repository of primary-source research materials for use both now and in the future.
+Future additions of material and development of the Ski & Snow Sports Archives will continue to strengthen its importance as a repository of primary-source research materials for use both now and in the future.
 In addition to scholarly research of skiing as a sport, these materials are valuable resources for research into skiing-related industries such as public relations, transportation, resorts and their amenities, equipment, and clothing.

-The Utah Ski and Snowboard Archives celebrates the start of every ski season with a gala fundraiser called the Utah Ski Affair, held in Salt Lake City as the mountains are beginning to build their winter coats of snow.
+The Ski & Snow Sports Archivescelebrates the start of every ski season with a gala fundraiser called the Ski Affair, held in Salt Lake City as the mountains are beginning to build their winter coats of snow.
 Skiers of all ages and all levels of expertise, as well as anyone interested in skiing, mingle and renew old acquaintances in a congenial atmosphere.
-A highlight of the evening comes with the honoring of that year’s History Makers, selected by the Utah Ski and Snow Archives Advisory Board, and the winner of the S.J.
+A highlight of the evening comes with the honoring of that year’s History Makers, selected by the Ski & Snow Sports Advisory Board, and the winner of the S.J.
 Quinney Award for outstanding service to skiing and the ski industry.